odthientho/w10c-team-profile-generator/README.md

   node index.js
   ```

-  You can also follow the walk-through video here to understand how to use the app --- [Walking-through video for README  application](https://drive.google.com/file/d/182-JynirH2tO-dPBYFoG6wExYLYCBMXe/view) ---
+  You can also follow the walk-through video here to understand how to use the app --- [Walking-through video for Team-Profile-Generator application](https://drive.google.com/file/d/1ryVSeqhdq6f3_v1EgGpded0JPSN9tu8H/view) ---

   ##  License
   This project is licensed under the Unlicensed.